When W4A4 Breaks Camouflaged Object Detection: Token-Group Dual-Constraint Activation Quantization: Experiments

 \para{Models.} We primarily study {CFRN}~\cite{song2025cfrn}, a strong Swin-based COD model with Transformer encoder blocks and a COD-specific decoder.
 We also evaluate on {ESCNet}~\cite{ye2025escnet}, a Pyramid Vision Transformer (PVT)-style Transformer COD model with edge/texture collaboration modules.

 \para{Quantization protocol.} We focus on \textbf{W4A4}, and use W8A8/W4A8 only as diagnostic references to localize the failure source.
 Weights are quantized once with symmetric uniform quantization (\cref{sec:failure_prelim}).
 All comparisons are accuracy-centric under the same evaluation pipeline.
-Operator-wise quantization.
 In all experiments, we apply COD-TDQ to \texttt{Linear}/\texttt{Conv} operators, while quantizing \texttt{LayerNorm}/\texttt{Softmax} with a conventional FP16 routine.
 We use a single hyperparameter setting shared across all datasets and both CFRN/ESCNet baselines: $g=32$, $\tau=1.0$, and $\mathrm{zr}=0.2$.
-Sensitivity results are reported in Supp.
-Sec.~S3.1.

 \para{Baselines and reproduction.} We compare COD-TDQ against representative Transformer PTQ methods and cross-domain PTQ transfers listed in~\cref{tab:cfrn_w4a4} and \cref{tab:escnet_nc4k}.
 For baselines that require offline calibration, we use a 128-image calibration set.
-Implementation details and throughput notes are provided in {Supp.
-Sec.~S1.2}.
 All results are obtained under the same evaluation codebase with identical preprocessing and post-processing as the original FP32 models.
 All quantization methods operate on the same set of quantized layers for fairness.